🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-⚑ Power Grid Reliability + 9.6 -- 15 Germany's electrical infrastructure is among the most reliable in the world, with extremely rare power outages and high grid stability.
+⚑ Power Grid Reliability + 9.6 -- 15 Germany's grid is among the most reliable globally; Halle experiences very few outages, on par with Montreal.

 βš–οΈ LEGAL & ADMINISTRATIVE